 Days In Year

 The typical loan payment calculation doesn’t take into account non-uniform payment periods.
-In reality, all months don’t actually last 30 days and there are 52 weeks and one day in a year (two days for a leap year).
+In reality, not all months last 30 days and there are 52 weeks and one day in a year (two days for a leap year).
 This means that more interest will accrue in the month of January than in the month of February if interest is accruing daily.
+In LMS, you can calculate interest with the actual number of days in a year or month, or with uniform, level payments based on whatever frequency you're using.

 Like you’d expect, this option calculates the interest that accrues daily and then multiplies it by the number of days in a payment period in order to get the total period interest accrual.
 This means interest accrues based on a 365-day year.

 This option will calculate payments and accrue interest based on uniform payment periods for your payment frequency.
-That means that if you have a monthly frequency a payment period is 30 days.
-With 12 payment periods per year, the days in the year equal 30 (days in period) x 12 (payments per year) = 360.
+That means that if you have a monthly frequency with a payment period of 30 days, and with 12 payment periods per year, the days in the year equal 30 (days in period) x 12 (payments per year) = 360.
 Semi-monthly payment periods also use a 360-day year because 15 x 24 = 360.
 Weekly and bi-weekly frequencies will use a 364 day year because 7 x 52 = 364 and 14 x 26 = 364.

-In this example, we will be looking at a 24-month loan for $11,152 at a 25% interest rate.
-If the Days in Year option is set to Frequency, the payment schedule is calculated to be 24 monthly payments of $595.20.
+In this example, we will be looking at a 36-month loan for $12,000 at a 12% interest rate.
+If the Days in Year option is set to Frequency, the payment schedule is calculated to be 36 monthly payments of $398.57

 As you can see, the interest portion of the first payment is $232.33.
 This is calculated as the monthly interest rate multiplied by the average daily balance for the payment period.
 To get the period interest rate, take the yearly rate of 25% and divide it by the number of payment periods in a year (12).
 This gives a monthly interest rate of 2.0833%.
 If we multiply that by the average daily balance for the first payment period of $11,152 we get 11,152 x .020833 (the percentage as a decimal) = 232.33, so $232.33 will be the interest portion of the first payment.